chetan-pediredla/QR-using-nodeJS/README.md

-# QR-using-nodeJS
-The Node.js QR Code Generator project is a web application that leverages the power of Node.js to provide users with a seamless QR code generation experience.
-With this application, users can input various types of data, such as URLs, text, contact information, and more, and instantly generate QR codes using the Node.js backend.
+## QR Code Generator using Node.js

+This project is a QR code generator web application built using Node.js.
+It allows users to easily generate QR codes in the PNG image format by providing various types of data such as URLs, text, contact information, and more.

+### Features

+Generate QR codes in the PNG image format.

+Supports multiple data types, including URLs, text, contact information, etc.

+Download and share generated QR codes.